ROCm/half/README.txt

   - Hash functor 'std::hash' from <functional> (enabled for VC++ 2010, libstdc++ 4.3, libc++ and newer, overridable with 'HALF_ENABLE_CPP11_HASH').

-The library has been tested successfully with Visual C++ 2005, 2010 and 2012, gcc 4.4 - 4.7 and clang 3.1.
+The library has been tested successfully with Visual C++ 2005/2010/2012, gcc 4.4 - 4.7 and clang 3.1.
 Please contact me if you have any problems, suggestions or even just success testing it on other platforms.